johanjanssen/About-me/README.md

 [Articles](Articles.md) I wrote in the past

-[Conference activities](Conference%20activities.md) activities such as program committees
+[Conference](Conference%20activities.md) activities such as program committees

 [GitHub](https://github.com/johanjanssen) contains some sample projects and items I used in presentations.
 It also contains configuration for the Chocolatey packages I maintain.